 - Use a humidifier.
 Keep it clean to prevent the growth of bacteria and fungi.

-Claims have been made that chamomile, evening-primrose oil, witch hazel extract and borage-seed oil may be of benefit as eczema treatments, but there is no evidence that these alternative methods are effective.
+Claims have been made that chamomile, evening-primrose oil, witch hazel extract, hemp products, and borage-seed oil may be of benefit as eczema treatments, but there is no evidence that these alternative methods are effective.
 Consult with your doctor about these and any other alternative substances or dietary supplements before you use them.

 Your Questions About Eczema Answered